The Inner Life of the Child in Nature

 The Kalliopeia Foundation

-Approved by the American Montessori Society for 38.5 Professional Development Hours
+Approved by the following for Professional Development Hours:

 Since its beginnings in 2000, The Center for Education, Imagination and the Natural World worked closely with Thomas Berry to re-imagine the child's relationship with the natural world.
 Seminal to these conversations is the following quote from Thomas Berry:

 There is a certain futility in the efforts being made – truly sincere, dedicated, and intelligent efforts - to remedy our environmental devastation simply by activating renewable sources of energy and by reducing the deleterious impact of the industrial world.
 The difficulty is that the natural world is seen primarily for human use, not as a mode of sacred presence primarily to be communed with in wonder, beauty and intimacy.
 In our present attitude the natural world remains a commodity to be bought and sold, not a sacred reality to be venerated.
 The deep psychic shift needed to withdraw us from the fascination of the industrial world and the deceptive gifts that it gives us is too difficult for simply the avoidance of its difficulties or the attractions of its benefits.
 Eventually, only our sense of the sacred will save us.